EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Appendix

-\textbf{ICU Tasks:} \\ \emph{Vital Sign Development}: Models ICU vital sign trajectories over 24 hours or until ICU discharge, using data up to a random time point in the ICU. \\ \emph{Input Development}: Predicts administration of inputs (e.g., transfusions, medications) over 24 hours or until ICU discharge, using data up to a random time point in the ICU. \\ \emph{Imminent Mortality}: Assesses whether a patient will die within 24 hours, using data up to a random time point in the ICU, with simulation continuing until discharge or death. \\ \emph{Length-of-Stay (LOS)}: Predicts whether a patient will remain in the ICU for more than three days.
-Inputs include data up to a random time point, with simulation extending 72 hours or until discharge.
+\textbf{ICU Tasks:} \\ \emph{Vital Sign Development}: Models ICU vital sign trajectories over 24 hours or until ICU discharge, using data up to a random time point in the ICU. \\ \emph{Input Development}: Predicts administration of inputs (e.g., transfusions, medications) over 24 hours or until ICU discharge, using data up to a random time point in the ICU. \\ \emph{Imminent Mortality}: Assesses whether a patient will die within 24 hours, using data up to a random time point in the ICU, with simulation continuing until discharge or death.
+The ground-truth label is positive if death occurs within the 24-hour prediction window.
+The rollout-derived prediction is positive if the generated trajectory contains a death disposition within this horizon, and negative otherwise. \\ \emph{Imminent Discharge}: Predicts whether a patient will be discharged from the ICU within 3 days.
+Inputs include data up to the end of the first day in the stay, with simulation extending 72 hours or until discharge.
+The ground-truth label is positive if ICU release occurs within the 72-hour prediction window.
+The rollout-derived prediction is positive if an ICU release event is generated within 72 hours, and negative otherwise.

+For all tasks, rollouts terminate when a relevant terminal state is generated or when a fixed task-specific maximum horizon is reached.
+Prediction labels are obtained by rule-based parsing of generated structured outputs.